 How do you invest in blue chip stocks?

 You can invest directly by buying shares in individual companies.
 Or you can use an exchange traded fund that tracks the performance of a group of blue chip companies by investing in each.

-Or you can get an exposure by investing in the Spaceship Index Portfolio, a collection of the world’s largest 200 companies by market capitalisation.
+Or you can get an exposure by investing in the Spaceship Index Portfolio, a collection of some of the world’s largest companies by market capitalisation.